erikrose/tracefront/README.rst

 Editor Shortcuts
 ----------------

-For each frame of a traceback, exceptional provides an editor shortcut.
+For each frame of a traceback, Tracefront provides an editor shortcut.
 This is a combination of a filesystem path and line number in a format understood by vi, emacs, the BBEdit command-line tool, and a number of other editors::